Cost to File Bankruptcy in Washington

 In Washington State, there is a presumptive or “no look” fee of $5,000 in Chapter 13 cases.
 This means that your attorney can seek up to $5,000 in fees without approval from the bankruptcy judge.
 If your legal fees are higher than this no look threshold, then the bankruptcy court will have to approve it.

 For both Chapter 7 and Chapter 13 cases, you will have to pay for debtor education through a nonprofit credit counseling organization.
 This typically costs $30 or more with most attorneys.
 Note, we include a complementary credit report with all three credit reporting agencies with our services and they include an estimate pre-bankruptcy blended credit score and an estimate of what your score will look like 12 months after your bankruptcy completes!

 Are There Other Payment Options?

 Bankruptcy attorneys understand that if you are in a position where you are considering filing for bankruptcy, you don’t have much in the way of disposable income.
 For this reason, most lawyers will work out a payment plan rather than requesting that you pay their full fee up front.
-The Law Office of Richard D. Granvold will let you pay $695 of the $1,195 fee over a 5 month period before filing, and the balance at $100 a month after filing also.
+The Law Office of McClure Law Group will let you pay so much down of the fee over a 5 month period until paid and then filing so you can obtain advice now.

 For example, if your bankruptcy attorney charges $5,000 for a Chapter 13, they may ask you to pay $1,000 to start the case, and then allow you to pay in installments in the Chapter 13 Plan until you have paid off the debt.